 How can you comply with CPRA?

 To comply with CPRA we highly suggest you do the following:

-CPRA extends the added protection of third-party data.
+CPRA broadens third-party data protection.
 You will need to audit your vendor and partner and ensure that all data is securely shared, managed, and stored.
 In addition, have streamlined processes in place to handle users’ requests for correction, deletion, or transfer.

 Since CPRA lays great importance on a consumer’s SPI, you must ensure that every piece of data like demographics, geolocation, employment data, etc., is accounted for beginning from January 1, 2022.
 So, having all that information organized and attached to the right user will be critical under CPRA.

 You should label the SPI to distinguish them from non-sensitive personal information.
-It will help you decide whether to use an opt-out request or a request to limit the use of sensitive personal information.
+It will help you decide whether to use an opt-out request or a request to limit the use of sensitive data.

 If you have already labeled out personal information, you can distinguish the SPI from the rest of the bunch.
 In addition, if you are already complying with the GDPR, then most likely, you have already identified most of the SPI.

 Use consent and opt-in form to confirm that consumers allow their data to be used, stored, or shared.
 In addition, improve opt-in and consent forms on your websites, emails, and other digital channels.

 With the implementation of CPRA, there will undoubtedly be more consumers' requests for deletion, transmission, or update of their data.
 Hence, you will need robust processes, personnel, and technologies to handle these requests smoothly.